Julie Vanloo: Washington Mystics (2024)

 In 2024, Vanloo entered the Women's National Basketball Association (WNBA) with the Washington Mystics at the age of 31.

 Golden State Valkyries (2025)

-On 6 December 2024, Vanloo was selected as the Golden State Valkyries' pick from the Washington Mystics' 2024 roster in the WNBA's expansion draft.
+On 6 December 2024, Vanloo was selected as the Golden State Valkyries' pick from the Washington Mystics' roster in the 2024 WNBA expansion draft.

 After winning the European Championship with Belgium in 2025, Vanloo flew directly from Athens to San Francisco, missing the inauguration in the Royal Palace of Brussels and festivities for the national team the next day.
 Upon arrival in the United States after an 18-hour flight, she learned online that her contract had been waived.

 Los Angeles Sparks (2025)

 On 3 July, 2025, Vanloo was signed by the Los Angeles Sparks.

 Towards the end of the 2025 regular season, Vanloo was featured — along with Diamond DeShields, Haley Jones, Harmoni Turner, and Shyanne Sellers — in an ESPN article on life on the WNBA fringe given the league's limit of only 12 roster spots per team.